 Stay out until the sun comes up – Even if you’re not a party animal, you need to see the sun come up at least once on your trip.
 Get lost in the moment, and let the night go where you never would have expected.
 I’ve shared some of my most memorable experiences with strangers at 4:00 am.

 Ball out for at least one night – Forget that you’re on a budget for one night, and treat yourself to a meal that blows your mind.
 Order champagne before and after the meal, just because you can.
-Get a room at a nice hotel for a night or two to break up the craziness of hostel surfing.
+Get a room at a nice hotel in Laguna Beach for a night or two to break up the craziness of hostel surfing.

 About the author: David Zimmerman leads business development for Yeti.
 He’s from Portland, OR, has lived in Denver, Vail, San Francisco, Los Angeles and Spain.
 David loves to surf, snowboard, hike, golf, cook, and rap.
 He’s currently residing in LA, but enjoys getting back to the northwest to spend time with his family.